The New Quiz Kids

-The New Quiz Kids was a short-lived television series, based on the 1950s game show Quiz Kids.
+The New Quiz Kids is a short-lived television series, based on the 1950s game show Quiz Kids.
 Two separate seasons were produced in Canada in 1978-1979 by the Global Television Network in association with RKO Television and Columbia Pictures.

 Episodes were rebroadcast several times in the following seasons.
-The host was a young Terry David Mulligan.
+The host was Terry David Mulligan.
 Five high school students competed in each episode, with the top three earning the right to continue.
-Michael Mullerbeck of University of Toronto Schools earned the most appearances (33), followed by Bettina Weber (22) of Silverthorn CI, and John Chew (11), also of UTS.
+Michael Mullerbeck of University of Toronto Schools made the most appearances (33), followed by Bettina Weber (22), of Silverthorn CI, and John Chew (11), also of UTS.